-Goal 2: Coordinate with local and regional institutions to support and grow the Laurel community OBJECTIVES RESPONSIBLE ENTITY TIME FRAME Work with economic development groups to seize opportunities for business growth Chamber of Commerce BSEDA Beartooth RC&D City Council Immediate Connect area businesses with institutions and governmental groups that can support their mission Chamber of Commerce BSEDA Beartooth RC&D Immediate Communicate with area legislators to provide information on growth patterns and development in the Laurel area.
+Goal 2: Coordinate with local and regional institutions to support and grow the Laurel community OBJECTIVES RESPONSIBLE ENTITY TIME FRAME Connect area businesses with institutions and governmental groups that can support their mission Chamber of Commerce BSEDA Beartooth RC&D Immediate Communicate with area legislators to provide information on growth patterns and development in the Laurel area.
 City Council Planning Dept Short-term Maintain open communications with state agencies and the Board of County Commissioners to confirm compliance with statewide codes and operational needs.
 City Council Department Heads Long-term

 Ongoing inter-governmental coordination efforts will be maintained.
 The City of Laurel has inter-local agreements with the School District on cooperative efforts, the shared use of facilities, and other areas of mutual interest.
-The City interacts with a number of agencies and organizations including but not limited to the Laurel School District, Eastern Montana Drug Task Force (EMDTF), Fish, Widlife & Parks (FWP), Department of Environmental Quality, (DEQ), Department of Natural Resources and Conservation (DNRC), and the many departments and shared Yellowstone County jurisdictions.
+The City interacts with a number of agencies and organizations including but not limited to the Laurel School District, Eastern Montana Drug Task Force (EMDTF), Fish, Widlife Wildlife & Parks (FWP), Department of Environmental Quality, (DEQ), Department of Natural Resources and Conservation (DNRC), and the many departments and shared Yellowstone County jurisdictions.